Your home isn’t just a source of pride or a place where you can relax after a long day — it’s also an investment in your family’s future.

-An impressive 54 percent of homebuyers are willing to pay more for a home with hardwood floors, according to USA Today, citing National Association of Realtors data.
+In an interview with Realtor.com, home remodeling expert Alex Biyevetskiy said that new hardwood floors can increase the sale price of a home by up to 2.5%.
 Compared to hardwood and laminate floors, carpet can quickly show signs of damage.
-Plus, colors and textures are highly based on personal preference, and any overly personal touches can decrease a home's value.
+Plus, colors and textures are highly based on personal preference, and any overly personal touches can decrease a home’s value.

-The kitchen is often seen as the heart of a home, and it's a project many homeowners save up for.
-The resale value of a major, high-end kitchen remodel is actually less than what you'll invest in it, however.
-In 2018, the national average for a major kitchen remodel was $62,158, but the resale value was only $40,560, according to the site Remodeling.
+The kitchen is often seen as the heart of a home, and it’s a project many homeowners save up for.
+The resale value of a major, high-end kitchen remodel is actually less than what you’ll invest in it, however.
+In 2022, the national average for a major kitchen remodel was $70,000, but the resale value is $34,500 to $41,400, according to the site USA Cabinet Store.

 To avoid kitchen renovation mistakes that won’t give you a return on investment, try to focus on which aspects of the kitchen are most outdated or worn.
 And as tempting as it might be, consider selecting mid-range appliances rather than the expensive high-end options.

-An upgraded bathroom can certainly add value to a home, but it's easy to get carried away and take the idea of luxury a little too far.
+An upgraded bathroom can certainly add value to a home, but it’s easy to get carried away and take the idea of luxury a little too far.
 Potential buyers could be scared off by bathroom remodel mistakes like over-personalized finishes and over-the-top whirlpool tubs that are hard to clean and hard for some people to climb into.
-Instead, consider a walk-in shower.
-According to a 2017 article in The Spruce, this style of shower is trending in every region of the country.
+Instead, consider a walk-in shower, which typically uses less floor space.

 Thanks to improved technology, more professionals have the opportunity to work from home, and some might consider creating a dedicated home office space to get the job done.
 If the new office was formerly a bedroom, this could be a costly mistake.

-Along with removing bedroom furniture, you will likely need to add wall outlets and phone jacks (up to $450), install new hardware (up to $1,500) and pay for extra electricity to support your computers and other electronics (up to $1,020), according to HomeAdvisor.
+Along with removing bedroom furniture, you will likely need to add wall outlets and phone jacks (up to $425) and install new hardware, which could bring the total cost up to $3,000, according to HomeAdvisor.
 If a prospective buyer would rather have the bedroom space, you spent a lot of money for nothing.

 Combining two small bedrooms to create a bigger room might seem like a good idea to a young couple with no children or to empty nesters whose children have left the house.
-But this is a bad move if you don't plan on staying in that home forever, said Brian Davis, real estate investor and co-founder of renting resource SparkRental.
+But this is a bad move if you don’t plan on staying in that home forever, said Brian Davis, real estate investor and director of education of renting resource SparkRental.

-"Even small bedrooms add value to homes, as most families want children to have their own rooms but don't mind if they're on the small side," he said.
-"In my experience, each bedroom can add about 15 percent to the value of a home."
+“Even small bedrooms add value to homes, as most families want children to have their own rooms but don’t mind if they’re on the small side,” he said.
+“In my experience, each bedroom can add about 15% to the value of a home.”